 This shortfall can result in a wide range of medical conditions including neurological issues, such as seizures, migraines, dizziness, depression, anxiety, OCD, ADD/ADHD, developmental delay, autism, dementias and memory issues, chronic persistent infections, auto-immune disease, neural tube defects, infertility and pregnancy complications.
 Appropriate supplementation with the proper methylated vitamins and nutrients will bypass the genetic and acquired deficits and restore appropriate function of the pathway resulting in improvement in these complicated syndromes.
 The proper functioning of the methylation cycle is essential for CRITICAL reactions in the body.” – Dr. Kendal Stewart, M.D.

-Learn More by investing in the Training Course
+Learn More by Investing in the Providers Only Training Course

 Genetic testing for methylation can help doctors and their patients better understand where in the methylation cycle an issue may be occurring because of genetic variants.
-Learn more about the overall benefits of genomic testing, what is analyzed, and how to better interpret the results by signing up for our exclusive Foundations in NutriGenomics Online Training Course.
-Gain a deeper understanding of how GX Sciences supports your development of personalized treatment options.
+As a provider: learn more about the overall benefits of genomic testing, what is analyzed, and how to better interpret the results by signing up for our exclusive Foundations in NutriGenomics Online Provider Training Course.
+Gain a deeper understanding of how GX Sciences supports your development of personalized treatment options for your patients.
 You also gain exclusive access to GX Sciences’ Corporate Educator for scheduling dedicated calls to answer any questions you may have.

 Not a registered provider yet?
 Submit our online registration form with your credentials and gain provider access and special provider pricing.

 Are you a provider or potential partner wanting to learn more to see if GX Sciences’ testing is right for your business?
 Get started by contacting us today.